zype/zype.github.io/platform_docs/videos.md

 **Playlist Page**

 You can click on any playlist to view all the videos that belong to that playlist.
 You can sort the videos based on release date, name, or popularity.
-Also note that there are Zype Videos and YouTube videos in the same player.
+Also note that there are Zype videos and YouTube videos in the same player.
 The Zype Platform and Zype API allows you to seamlessly combine the two.